svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

 Copy the artifact `/go-example` produced by another target, `+build`, to the current directory within the build environment.
 Set the entrypoint for the resulting docker image.
 Save the current state as a docker image, which will have the docker tag `go-example:latest`.
 This image is only made available to the host's docker if the entire build succeeds.

-### Target Outputs
+## Target Outputs
+TODO
-Which targets perform outputs and pushes and which targets don't
+Which targets perform outputs and pushes and which targets don't.

 ## Target Environments